"Turn sideways" because passion leads the way

 During the past 2 years, she failed many times when applying for scholarships, but with her strong will, success came to Phuong initially with a full scholarship at Karolinska Institute, Sweden - one of the top 10 medical universities in the world.

-After graduating with a Master's degree, facing an expiring visa and no more scholarship, Phuong accepted an unpaid internship at the faculty and worked part-time at a restaurant to make ends meet.
+After graduating with a Master's degree, facing an expiring visa and no scholarship, Phuong accepted an unpaid internship at the faculty and worked part-time at a restaurant to make ends meet.

 There were times when Phuong felt discouraged and thought she would pack up and return to Vietnam early because she couldn't find a job.
 Some people even told her: "Why study so much, you'll just end up working in a restaurant."

 However, the difficulties and gossips could not stop Phuong.
-After a year and a half working as a research assistant at the department with a research foundation from her time in Vietnam, with 6 published scientific research articles, Bich Phuong received 2 attractive invitations.
+After a year and a half working as a research assistant at the department with a research foundation from her time in Vietnam, with 6 published scientific research papers, Bich Phuong received 2 attractive invitations.

-Her passion for academia led Phuong to Belgium with a research topic that she was very interested in, on non-communicable chronic diseases, treatment costs and intensive care models for people with multiple chronic diseases.
+Her passion for academia led Phuong to Belgium with a research topic that she was very interested in, on chronic non-communicable diseases, treatment costs and intensive care models for people with multiple chronic diseases.

 During the 4 years of PhD study, Phuong continuously learned, accumulated experience and mapped out her next path right from the beginning of year 4.

-Not only simply researching or working, Phuong also contributes to meaningful projects at the International Agency for Research on Cancer (IARC/under the World Health Organization WHO) in France, or consults for the Ministry of Health in Belgium, England and village health projects in Vietnam and Zambia.
+Not only simply researching or working, Phuong also contributes to meaningful projects at the International Agency for Research on Cancer (IARC/under the World Health Organization WHO) in France, or consults for the Ministry of Health in Belgium, UK and village health projects in Vietnam and Zambia.

 Bich Phuong’s story is full of inspiration for the younger generation.
 For her, when passion is placed in the right place, with a persistent spirit, not afraid of difficulties, any path will lead to success, no matter how challenging or bumpy the journey is!